sarthak247/Attention-Is-All-You-Need/README.md

 - lr = 10e-4
 - Optimizer: Adam

+## Model card (for English-Russian)
+- Vanilla Transformer Model
+- Batch size: 16
+- d_model: 512
+- seq_len: 250
+- lr = 10e-4
+- Optimizer: Adam

-The model was initially trained for English-to-Italian and English-to-French translations but with limited resources.
+The model was initially trained for English-to-Italian and English-to-Russian translations but with limited resources.
 The author trained these models for 20 epochs each; you can continue training from the provided checkpoints if needed.
+The logs for the training can be found [here](https://wandb.ai/sarthak-thakur/Transformers)

 ## Resume Training
 To resume training from a checkpoint: